ropeyarns/ropeyarns.github.io/index.md

 We accompany you whether you want to learn bondage as a tool to flavour your sensual life, or are interested in exploring intense rope dynamics.

 We offer one-on-one and in-group tuition.
-Topics and level are taylored to the students.
+Topics and level are tailored to the students.
 Our focus is on solid technical basis and exploration of intent in rope.

  <a href="/contactform">Contact us</a> to ask anything or book a class.